 A stone bench scattered with cushions offers a place to sit during the day, while a softer arrangement of chairs and sofas face a fire that is lit on cool evenings.
 We loved the enormous dining table made from old railway sleepers full of its original knots and holes – just watch where you put your glass of wine!
 Communal meals are served here, with lovely old-fashioned silverware giving a faintly colonial feel to your dining experience.

 Next to the main banda, Saruni Mara has an extensive library, a quiet place to seek refuge, or read up on birds and wildlife, whilst taking in the views from the open front.
-That said, we felt that the building was quite dated when we last visited in January 2014, so guests may prefer to lounge on the veranda of their individual cottages instead.
+Although guests may prefer to lounge on the veranda of their individual cottages instead.

 The six spacious cottages at Saruni Mara are set either side of the main area, and built in the same country farmhouse style.
 Each is very comfortably furnished to reflect a slightly different theme – Artist, Observer, Writer, Photographer, the Family Villa and (furthest away from the main area) the Honeymoon Villa – but otherwise are broadly the same.